 - 25 year warranty

-2. Best For Reviews
+2. Best Machine For Sewing Leather by Reviews

-Janome HD3000 Heavy-Duty Sewing Machine
+Janome HD3000 Heavy-Duty Sewing Machine:

 - Metal gears rather than usual nylon